-Executive Member of the Board

-Chief Executive Officer of FOYER S.A.
-Group

-Mr. Tesch holds a Bachelors degree in Economics and a Masters Degree from INSEAD.
+Managing Director ("Administrateur-délégué") Executive Member of the Board Chief Executive Officer of FOYER S.A.
+Group Born in 1951, Luxembourg nationality Mr. Tesch holds a Bachelors degree in Economics and a Masters Degree from INSEAD.
 After having worked as financial analyst with W.R.
-Grace in New-York and finance manager with W.R.
-Grace in Paris, Mr. Tesch joined the Group in 1983 as secretary general.
+Grace & Co in New-York and finance manager with W.R.
+Grace & Co in Paris, Mr. Tesch joined the Group in 1983 as Secretary General.
 Since 1985 he holds the responsibility of Chief Executive Officer.
 In 2000 he assumed the chairmanship of the Board of Directors of FOYER S.A.
-In line with the rules laid out in the Corporate Governance Charter, Mr. Tesch withdrew from the latter post on 1st.
-November 2007 and handed it over a non-executive Board member.
-Mr. Tesch holds the post of executive board member of Foyer Finance S.A. and Chief Executive Officer of FOYER S.A. and Luxempart S.A.
-He is also a member o the Board of Directors of the following companies: SES S.A., Luxempart S.A., Atenor Group S.A. and Financière de Tubize S.A.
+In line with the rules laid out in the Corporate Governance Charter, Mr. Tesch withdrew from the latter post on 1st November 2007 and handed it over a non-executive Board member.
+His mandate has been renewed for a term of three years in 2012, until the Annual General Meeting of Shareholders of 2015.
+Mr. Tesch serves as executive Board member of Foyer Finance S.A., Chief Executive Officer of FOYER S.A. and Luxempart S.A.
+He is also a member o the Board of Directors of the following listed companies: SES S.A., Luxempart S.A., Atenor Group S.A. and Financière de Tubize S.A.